Calvary Lutheran Church Jacksonville, NC

 VI.6.b.
 The audit will be completed prior to 1 December and will be made available to the congregation during the annual voters assembly.

 VI.6.c. c.
 The audit may be performed by a member of the congregation or outside entity, but the financial secretary and treasurer are prohibited from participating in the audit.

 1. Categories of Membership

-V.1.d Friends of Calvary.
-Friends of Calvary are all members of the Lutheran Church – Missouri Synod who reside in the local area or are regular attendees of Calvary but choose not to transfer membership from their home church.
+VII.1.d Friends of Calvary.
+Friends of Calvary are members of the Lutheran Church – Missouri Synod who reside in the local area or are regular attendees of Calvary but choose not to transfer membership from their home church.

 1. S.O.P.
 00001 Data Collection Standard Operating Procedure.